-(b) Tests, procedures, and other medical services and supplies used in diagnosis and treatment;
+(ii) Tests, procedures, and other medical services and supplies used in diagnosis and treatment;

-(c) Hospital room and board and any other hospital furnished medical services or supplies;

-(d) Blood transfusions and their administration, including expense incurred for blood donors;
+(iii) Blood transfusions and their administration, including expense incurred for blood donors;

-(e) Drugs and medicines prescribed by a physician, including but not limited to, chemotherapy, including both oral and IV administered, immunotherapy, targeted therapies, and chemotherapy supportive drugs;
+(iv) Drugs and medicines prescribed by a physician, including but not limited to, chemotherapy, including both oral and IV administered, immunotherapy, targeted therapies, and chemotherapy supportive drugs;

-(f) Professional ambulance for service to or from a hospital nearest able to appropriately treat the condition;

-(g) Private duty services of a licensed nurse provided in a hospital;
+(v) Private duty services of a licensed nurse provided in a hospital;

-(h) May include coverage of any other expenses necessarily incurred in the treatment of the disease; however, Subparagraphs (a), (b), (d), (e) and (g) plus at least the following also shall be included, but may be subject to copayment by the insured person not to exceed twenty percent (20%) of covered charges when rendered on an out-patient basis;

-(i) Durable medical equipment deemed necessary by the attending physician for the treatment of the disease;
+(vi) Durable medical equipment deemed necessary by the attending physician for the treatment of the disease;

-(j) Emergency transportation if in the opinion of the attending physician it is necessary to transport the insured to another locality for treatment of the disease; and
+(vii) Emergency transportation if in the opinion of the attending physician it is necessary to transport the insured to another locality for treatment of the disease; and

-(k) (i) Home health care that is necessary care and treatment provided at the insured person’s residence by a home health care agency or by others under arrangements made with a home health care agency.
+(viii) (i) Home health care that is necessary care and treatment provided at the insured person’s residence by a home health care agency or by others under arrangements made with a home health care agency.
 The program of treatment shall be prescribed in writing by the insured person’s attending physician, who shall approve the program prior to its start.
 A “home health care agency” (1) is an agency approved under Medicare, or (2) is licensed to provide home health care under applicable state law, or (3) meets all of the following requirements: